Virtual Storytime & Bedtime Storyhour! Watch them on Facebook or our Summer page!

 Every Tuesday at 10 AM we'll be sharing storytime fun from our wonderful librarians, Miss Carrie, Miss Sunny, and Miss Kathy.
-Storytime videos will be available anytime through Facebook, on the Infant & Toddlers page, and on the library YouTube Channel.
+Storytime videos will be available anytime through Facebook and on the library YouTube Channel.
 The most recent one will also be posted on our Summer page!

-Bedtime Storyhour will be the third Thursday of the month at 7 PM and can also be found on all three Facebook pages and the library YouTube Channel.
+Bedtime Storyhour will be the fourth Thursday of the month at 7 PM and can also be found on all three Facebook pages and the library YouTube Channel.
 The most recent one will also be posted on our Summer page!

-Storytime Kits will be available beginning with the September 15 storytime.
+Storytime Kits are also available!
 Each kit will contain supplies and step-by-step instructions that will coincide with the storytime theme for the week.
 One month's worth of craft kits will be available for pick-up at the beginning of each month.
 Registration is required and supplies are limited so call your library to reserve yours!

 K-4 Afterschool Kits